emilengler/arti/crates/retry-error/README.md

 # retry-error

-An error attempt to represent multiple failures.
+`retry-error`: An error attempt to represent multiple failures.

 This crate implements [`RetryError`], a type to use when you retry something a few times, and all those attempts can fail differently